Components

 Icons only

-A ToggleGroup without text should only be used when the icons are easy for users to understand.
+A toggle group without text should only be used when the icons are easy for users to understand.
 This may be suitable for expert users or internal services where the symbols are already familiar.
-Use Tooltip to clarify the actions when using icons alone.
+Use tooltip to clarify the actions when using icons alone.

-const OnlyIconsEn = () => { return ( <ToggleGroup defaultValue='option-1'> <Tooltip content='Left aligned'> <ToggleGroup.Item value='option-1' icon> <AlignLeftIcon aria-hidden /> </ToggleGroup.Item> </Tooltip> <Tooltip content='Center aligned'> <ToggleGroup.Item value='option-2' icon> <AlignCenterIcon aria-hidden /> </ToggleGroup.Item> </Tooltip> <Tooltip content='Right aligned'> <ToggleGroup.Item value='option-3' icon> <AlignRightIcon aria-hidden /> </ToggleGroup.Item> </Tooltip> </ToggleGroup> ); }; render(<OnlyIconsEn />)
+const OnlyIconsEn = () => { return ( <ToggleGroup data-toggle-group='Textalignment' defaultValue='option-1'> <Tooltip content='Left aligned'> <ToggleGroup.Item value='option-1'> <AlignLeftIcon aria-hidden /> </ToggleGroup.Item> </Tooltip> <Tooltip content='Center aligned'> <ToggleGroup.Item value='option-2'> <AlignCenterIcon aria-hidden /> </ToggleGroup.Item> </Tooltip> <Tooltip content='Right aligned'> <ToggleGroup.Item value='option-3'> <AlignRightIcon aria-hidden /> </ToggleGroup.Item> </Tooltip> </ToggleGroup> ); }; render(<OnlyIconsEn />)

 Secondary variant

-const SecondaryEn = () => { return ( <ToggleGroup defaultValue='inbox' variant='secondary'> <ToggleGroup.Item value='inbox'>Inbox</ToggleGroup.Item> <ToggleGroup.Item value='drafts'>Drafts</ToggleGroup.Item> <ToggleGroup.Item value='archive'>Archive</ToggleGroup.Item> <ToggleGroup.Item value='sent'>Sent</ToggleGroup.Item> </ToggleGroup> ); }; render(<SecondaryEn />)
+const SecondaryEn = () => { return ( <ToggleGroup data-toggle-group='Filter' defaultValue='inbox' variant='secondary' > <ToggleGroup.Item value='inbox'>Inbox</ToggleGroup.Item> <ToggleGroup.Item value='drafts'>Drafts</ToggleGroup.Item> <ToggleGroup.Item value='archive'>Archive</ToggleGroup.Item> <ToggleGroup.Item value='sent'>Sent</ToggleGroup.Item> </ToggleGroup> ); }; render(<SecondaryEn />)

 Guidelines

-It is not always straightforward to decide when to use a ToggleGroup instead of components such as Tabs or Radio.
-The choice depends on the context and how the rest of the interface is structured.As a general rule, ToggleGroup should be used when the selection has a direct and visible effect in the interface — for example when the content on the page or a specific element is updated immediately based on the user’s choice.
+It is not always straightforward to decide when to use a toggle group instead of components such as tabs or radio.
+The choice depends on the context and how the rest of the interface is structured.As a general rule, toggle group should be used when the selection has a direct and visible effect in the interface — for example when the content on the page or a specific element is updated immediately based on the user’s choice.

-A ToggleGroup should have at least two options, but not so many that they no longer fit horizontally.
+A toggle group should have at least two options, but not so many that they no longer fit horizontally.
 Ensure there is enough space for both the content of each option and the number of options without causing line breaks.
 Make sure the entire component fits on screen, including on mobile, and that all options remain clearly visible to users.

 Text